creditkarma/thrift-server/packages/thrift-client/README.md

 The optional `register` option takes an array of filters to apply.
 Unsurprisingly they are applied in the order you pass them in.

+#### Available Filters

+These client filters are maintained as part of this repository:

+* [ThriftContextFilter](https://github.com/creditkarma/thrift-server/tree/master/packages/thrift-context-filter) - This is useful for TCP clients.
+It is a filter for appending Thrift objects onto an existing Thrift payload.
+* [TTwitterClientFilter](https://github.com/creditkarma/thrift-server/tree/master/packages/ttwitter-client-filter) - This is for appending a TTwitter context onto an existing Thrift payload.
+This is for compatibility with Twitter's [Finagle](https://twitter.github.io/finagle/) framework.
+* [ZipkinClientFilter](https://github.com/creditkarma/thrift-server/tree/master/packages/zipkin-client-filter) - This is for supporting distributed tracing with [Zipkin](https://github.com/openzipkin/zipkin-js).

 ## Contributing

 For more information about contributing new features and bug fixes, see our [Contribution Guidelines](../../CONTRIBUTING.md).